-The Career Readiness Initiative (CRI) was an opportunity to use an educational technology tool to align assessment methods, referrals and enrollments across three critical education and workforce systems: One-Stop Career Centers, community colleges, and adult education programs.
-The ultimate goal was to help job seekers with basic academic skills enhance their academic and work readiness skills to enable them to access greater opportunities as they transition to postsecondary education, training, and careers.
+The Ed Tech Center supported the National College Transition Network (NCTN) in the implementation of the Massachusetts Career Readiness Initiative (CRI) to scale the use of an educational technology tool to align assessment methods, referrals and enrollments across three critical education and workforce systems: One-Stop Career Centers, community colleges, and adult education programs.
+The ultimate goal was to help job seekers with basic academic skills enhance their academic and work readiness skills to enable them to access greater opportunities as they transition to post-secondary education, training, and careers.

-In partnership with the Massachusetts Executive Office of Labor and Workforce Development, World Education designed and delivered training to staff from:
+In partnership with the Massachusetts Executive Office of Labor and Workforce Development, NCTN designed and delivered training to staff from:

 - 32 One-Stop Career Centers,